balakarthikeyan/notes/mysql.md

 Normalization is the process of organizing a relational database's structure to reduce data redundancy, improve data integrity, and optimize its performance.
 The primary goal of normalization is to eliminate anomalies in the data and create a better database design by dividing large tables into smaller, related ones and defining relationships between them.

 Normalization involves organizing data into multiple tables, ensuring that each table serves a single purpose and contains minimal redundant data.
-The process is carried out through a series of normalization forms called normal forms, including First Normal Form (1NF), Second Normal Form (2NF), Third Normal Form (3NF), Boyce-Codd Normal Form (BCNF), Fourth Normal Form (4NF), and Fifth Normal Form (5NF).
+The process is carried out through a series of normalization forms called normal forms, including
+- First Normal Form (1NF)
+- Second Normal Form (2NF)
+- Third Normal Form (3NF)
+- Boyce-Codd Normal Form (BCNF)
+- Fourth Normal Form (4NF)
+- Fifth Normal Form (5NF)

 ## What is a pivot table, and how do you create one in MySQL?